-The Chapter’s first objective was to locate and unite African American Accountants in Central Florida to provide them a professional force in the area.
+The Chapter’s first objective was to locate and unite African American Accountants in Central Florida to provide them a professional presence in the area.

-Once united the Chapter began its first major campaign in our pursuit of “Lifting as We Climb”, awarding thousands of dollars in scholarships to talented and aspiring college students.
-The Greater Orlando Chapter has 2 Universities under its wings: University of Central Florida and Bethune Cookman University.
+Once united, the Chapter began its first major campaign in our pursuit of “Lifting as We Climb”, awarding thousands of dollars in scholarships to talented and aspiring college students.
+The Greater Orlando Chapter has two student chapters under their umbrella: University of Central Florida and Bethune-Cookman University.

 The second major wave for the chapter was the rollout of the Executive Speaker Series.
 These Series featured local, highly visible speakers, presenting topics of current interest to NABA members and the professional community at large.
 These Speaker Series were well attended by a broad spectrum of professionals and were a huge success.
 These Series have been duplicated by other professional organizations in the area.
 Our next major undertaking was hosting the 2004 National Convention in Orlando, which was a great success!

-Now, with seasoned and new professionals, the Chapter is running on all cylinders.
+Now, with both seasoned and new professionals, the Chapter is running on all cylinders.